 Gupta is a graduate of Rice University with a double major in economics and policy studies.
 She is interested in education, personal development, meditation, and adventure.

+Natalia Rodriguez is creating education solutions to help young girls and women access critical knowledge about their bodies, sexuality, reproduction, and relationships.
 Rodriguez is passionate about women's health, empowerment, and social justice.
-As a Jacobs Fellow, she wants to challenge her assumptions, discover and more deeply understand girls and women’s pain points around sexual health and wellness.
+As a Jacobs Fellow, she wants to challenge her assumptions and to discover and more deeply understand girls and women’s pain points around sexual health and wellness.

 Rodriguez holds a bachelor's degree in business administration with a minor in design from Universidad de los Andes in Bogotá, Colombia.
-She has worked with kids and teenagers on improving sexual and reproductive health for more than ten years.
+She has worked with kids and teenagers on improving sexual and reproductive health for more than 10 years.
 In her free time, Rodriguez is passionate about outdoor and experiential education.